 If you have a regular cycle and are still ovulating then there is a chance that you can become pregnant.
 It does take longer to get pregnant the older you get but if you are still ovulating then there is still a chance.
 If you have been trying for a while then you can go and get your levels checked by your doctor - these blood tests may determine what kind of egg reserve you have left as the reserves diminish as we get older.
 The doctor may test your FSH and if it comes out at a high number (over 25) then you may have less chance of getting pregnant (but there is still hope).

 If you are actively trying to get pregnant then it is worth monitoring your cycles by taking your temperature and using ovulation tests.
-Check out my article on when will I ovulate for more info.
+If you can't figure out if you are ovulating then this article may help you.

 Using Donor Eggs